khieta/khieta.github.io/_pages/cv.md

 ## Work experience
 I have been fortunate enough to have internships at a variety of places.
-* Microsoft Research, Winter 2020
+* Microsoft Research, Winter 2020 & Summer 2021
 * Institute for Defense Analyses, Center for Computing Sciences, Summer 2017
 * National Security Agency, Summers 2015 & 2016
 * MIT Lincoln Laboratory, Summer 2014